Training and preparation for X-Adventure Dunsborough

 Rapid Ascent is all about encouraging people to get into adventure racing and keep fit whilst enjoying the great outdoors.
 That’s why we’ve compiled the below list of training tips, equipment advice, etc. .

-So have a read of the resources below and if you have any additional links or local training groups then let us know by emailing email@example.com and we’ll share it with others as well.
+If you have any additional links or local training groups to the below, please let us know and we'll post it on here!
+Email firstname.lastname@example.org

 Train with the local clubs